cotton-flowers/cotton-trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/distortions/functions.md

 <|glyph@trickster:templates|trick-id=trickster:supplier,title=Supply Distortion|>

-any -> spell
+any, [any[]]-> spell

 ---

-Creates a new spell fragment which returns the previously provided fragment when executed.
+Creates a new spell with a given center fragment and subcircles.

 ;;;;;